Serves about 8

 4 cups basmati rice rinsed

-3 lbs chuck roast cut in small cubes
+3 lbs chuck roast or sirloin cut in small cubes

 ground black pepper

 2 cups dried chick peas or 3 15 oz cans of chick peas

 3 -5 pounds lamb shank or other meat with bones

 *The stores usually sell mumbar in bags so you may not be able to pick the amount you want.
 You can freeze whatever you don’t use for another time.

 If you are using dried chick peas, soak the chickpeas in water overnight.

 Meat Soup Preparation

 The meat soup is done in a separate pot than the mumbar.
 First rub some flour on the lamb shank or other meat with bones, tongue, and feet and then rinse well.
 Add to a large pot of boiling water.
 Boil on high for about 20 minutes then discard water.
 Rinse all of the meat/bones with cold water.
 Add the meat/bones back to the pot and add enough water so that it is a couple inches over the meat/bones.
 Add 1 tablespoon salt and 1 teaspoon pepper, mix and bring to a boil.
 Cover and boil on medium/low heat for about 2 – 3 hours or until your meat is tender.
 The tongue usually takes about 2 – 3 hours to become tender.
 If you are adding dried chick peas, add them the last hour of boiling.
 If you are using canned chick peas, add them the last 15 minutes of boiling.
 When the broth is done, remove the tongue from the pot and allow to cool enough to handle.
 Peel the tongue and add both back to broth.